René

 René (born again or reborn in French) is a common first name in French-speaking, Spanish-speaking, and German-speaking countries.
 It derives from the Latin name Renatus.

-René is the masculine form of the name (Renée being the feminine form).
-In some non-Francophone countries, however, there exists the habit of giving the name René (sometimes spelled without an accent) to girls as well as boys.
+René is the masculine form of the name (Renée being the French feminine).
+However, in some non-Francophone countries there developed a habit of giving the name René (sometimes spelled without an accent) to girls as well as boys.

 In addition, both forms are used as surnames (family names).

 René as a first name given to boys in the United States reached its peaks in popularity in 1969 and 1983 when it ranked 256th.
 Since 1983 its popularity has steadily declined and it ranked 881st in 2016.

 René as a first name given to girls in the United States reached its peak in popularity in 1962 when it ranked 306th.
 The last year for which René was ranked in the top 1000 names given to girls in the United States was 1988.